motm-therapy/website/docs/about.md

 ### Telehealth

-Our providers are licensed to serve clients via telehealth residing in the state of Texas.
+Our providers are licensed by state boards to serve clients via telehealth or in-person sessions.
 Please review our provider list below to find a provider licensed to operate in your state of residence.

 ### In Person